Sz-Tim/isRev/ms/msDraft.md

 That is, when all pairs of elevations are compared, communities at two different elevations each commonly have distinct species.

 This is not the case, however, at a narrower spatial resolution.
-Rather, nestedness dominates between adjacent elevations along most gradients (STATS).
+Rather, nestedness tends to be higher than turnover between adjacent elevations along most gradients.
 This seemingly contradictory pattern emphasizes the importance of spatial scale to patterns of beta diversity.
 Comparing sites across the entire gradient, species replace each other and high elevation communities are distinct from low elevation communities.
 But this replacement occurs gradually across elevations.